-Action: in 2013 the two (2) tennis courts and an outdoor roller blade hockey rink on site were completely repaired, resurfaced, and upgraded through a partnership between the Town (CPA funds) and the Fairhaven Tennis Association (\$5,000).
-In 2016, the skate park at Livesey Park was renovated with a \$6,000 CPC grant.
+Action: in 2013 the two (2) tennis courts on site were completely repaired, resurfaced, and upgraded through a partnership between the Town (CPA funds) and the Fairhaven Tennis Association (\$5,000).

 4. WEST ISLAND BEACH/TOWN BEACH

 The Town Beach facility consists of an unpaved parking lot for approximately 100-150 cars that leads to a sandy beach.
 There are no restrooms at the site; however, the Board of Public Works provides seasonable portable restroom facilities.
 Currently no handicap parking spaces are designated.
 Handicap parking needs to be designated and the surface provided under this parking needs to be hard-packed or paved.
 The 1995 survey recommended an accessible path and boardwalk to the water.
 While such a facility would extend the access to the beach, we do not see how feasible it would be to provide such access to a beach that is then not accessible.
 In addition, the environmental permitting of such a facility on a barrier beach may not be allowed.
 The guardrail would have to be modified in order to build an accessible path to the beach.